 “I actually feel like my watch saved my life,” Érica says.
 “If it weren’t for the alerts, I wouldn’t have gone to the hospital right away, and my symptoms could have gotten worse at home.”

-Universities and tech companies are doing research to see if wearable gadgets, like Érica’s smartwatch, could be useful in early detection of COVID-19 by tracking changes in heart rate, as well as body temperature.
+Universities and tech companies are doing research to see if wearable gadgets, like Érica’s smartwatch, could be useful in the early detection of COVID-19 by tracking changes in heart rate, as well as body temperature.

 The thing that surprised her most was the toll that COVID-19 took on her.
 She had developed pneumonia as an added complication of the coronavirus.